hashcloak/smol-mpc/README.md

  as our underlying algebraic structure.
 We also took the idea from Secure Computation Library to implement a pseudo-random generator using AES-CTR.

+## Milestones

+- [ ] Fully document the source code.
+- [ ] Write a protocol for Beaver triple generation.
+- [ ] Allow support for other protocols.

 ## Disclaimer

 We stress that the work presented here is purely educational and does not intend